simplebunsen/calculate-in-js/README.md

-Calculate in JS
+Calculate in JS.
-Yes, you heard me right
+Yes, you heard me right.
-Calculate in JS
+Calculate in JS.
 This app can calculate stuff.
 In JS.
 JS, thats Javascript.
 Or Jelly Squid.
 Or just sexy.
 Whatever.